-To safely accommodate our peace officer candidates while continuing to address California’s public safety needs during the COVID-19 crisis, CDCR’s Psychological Screening Program is offering applicants the option to complete their psychological screening examination from the comfort of their homes by participating in a telehealth video interview using a HIPAA-compliant platform.
-This is not mandatory, and all candidates will continue to have the option of waiting to be scheduled for an in-person interview.
+To safely accommodate our peace officer candidates while continuing to address California’s public safety needs during the COVID-19 crisis, CDCR’s Psychological Screening Program is offering applicants the option to complete their psychological screening examination virtually by participating in a telehealth video interview using a HIPAA-compliant platform.
+This is not mandatory, and all candidates will continue to have the option to be scheduled for an in-person interview.
 All necessary details and instructions will be made available to candidates prior to being scheduled.

 - Northern Testing Center (916) 255-1025

 - Southern Testing Center (909) 944-6697

 If you do not reschedule your WPOPE, you may be removed from the selection process and unable to reapply for six months from the disqualification date.

 After successfully completing the WPOPE, you will be scheduled for the Peace Officer Psychological Screening Interview.

 In the interview, the psychologist will gather more information to help determine how you might perform in the role of a peace officer.

 To schedule your interview, you will be contacted via email by staff from the Psychological Screening Program.
 Make sure to check your email every day to watch for the email notification, including checking “junk” and “spam” folders.

 - Dress in business attire.